ATLauncher/ATLauncher/README.md

 ### Adding new languages from Crowdin

-Running [this action](https://github.com/ATLauncher/ATLauncher/actions/workflows/download-translations.yml) will download all approved translation strings and make a commit to master with then changed language files.
+Running [this action](https://github.com/ATLauncher/ATLauncher/actions/workflows/download-translations.yml) will download all approved translations strings and make a commit to master with then changed language files.

 #### Manual Steps